silingguo/MATH261A-project2/README.md

 The final report and code were written by author, but the following resources were used for preliminary research:

--   LLM(ex.chatgpt,chatgptEdu) for explaining terminology, grammar checking, Github-Tutorials,
+-   LLM(ex, ChatGPT Edu) for explaining terminology, grammar checking, and GitHub tutorials.
--   Online forums (e.g., CSDN, Runoob) – for learning and understanding methods to interpret diagnostic plots,generating the plots of interaction.
+-   Online forums (e.g., CSDN, Runoob) – for learning the methods to interpret diagnostic plots, and generating the plots of interaction.
 -   Wikipedia was used as a supplementary resource to gain background information.
 -   Google Translate for translation assistance.
 -   R (version 4.4.1)